cpage-pivotal/agent-credential-broker/README.md

 A standalone Spring Boot + Angular service that centralizes credential acquisition for AI agents.
 Users pre-authorize access to target systems (OAuth, user-provided tokens, static API keys) through the broker's UI, and agents authenticate using delegation tokens (signed JWTs) to request credentials at runtime.

+**New here?** See the [Getting Started Guide](docs/getting-started.md) for an overview of how the broker integrates with the Goose Buildpack and step-by-step examples for all four target system types.

 ## Architecture

 - **Spring Boot 3.5** backend with Spring Security OAuth2 (SSO login via Tanzu SSO / `p-identity`)
 - **Angular 21** Material UI bundled into the jar via `frontend-maven-plugin`
 - **Delegation tokens**: HMAC-SHA256 signed JWTs encoding user, agent, allowed systems, and expiry
 - **Two-layer authorization**: Grants (per-user, per-system) + Delegations (per-user, per-agent, time-limited)
+- **PostgreSQL** for persistent storage of grants and delegations

 ## Building